horizonx-tech/chainsight-cli/docs/index.md

 Usage: csx deploy [OPTIONS]

 Options:
-      --path <PATH>        Specify the path of the project to be deployed.
-If not specified, the current directory is targeted
+      --path <PATH>        Specify the path of the project to deploy.
+If not specified, the current directory is targeted -v, --verbose...
-  -v, --verbose...
 Displays detailed information about operations. -vv will generate a very large number of messages and can affect performance
       --network <NETWORK>  Specify the network to execute on [default: local] [possible values: local, ic] -q, --quiet...
 Suppresses informational messages. -qq limits to errors only; -qqqq disables them all